MirrorFly/MirrorFly-Flutter-Sample/README.md

-# [MirrorFly](https://mirrorfly.com) Chat SDK Sample for Flutter
+# [MirrorFly](https://mirrorfly.com) Chat App Sample for Flutter

-If you're looking for the fastest way in action with CONTUS TECH [MirrorFly Plugin], then you need to build your app on top of our sample version.
+If you're looking for the fastest way in action with CONTUS TECH [MirrorFly Plugin](https://pub.dev/packages/mirrorfly_plugin), then you need to build your app on top of our sample version.
 Simply download the sample app and commence your app development.

 ## Configuration

-Replace the licence key with yours in `main.dart` file.
+Replace the `licence key` with yours in `main.dart` file.

 ```dart
   Mirrorfly.init(